Saturday, March 31, 2012

 2003: Pearl Jam was in concert at Denver's Pepsi Center.
 Eddie Vedder took a George W. Bush mask and impaled it with his mike stand to the crowd's delight.

-2004: Paul Atkinson, guitarist with the Zombies, died at age 58 of liver and kidney disease.
-Atkinson had been a record executive at Columbia at RCA, helping sign acts such as ABBA, Bruce Hornsby, Mr. Mister and Judas Priest.
+2004: Paul Atkinson, guitarist with the Zombies, died at age 58 of liver and kidney disease in Santa Monica, California.
+Atkinson had been a record executive at Columbia, RCA, and MCA, helping sign acts such as ABBA, Bruce Hornsby, Mr. Mister and Judas Priest.

 2006: Former R.E.M. drummer Bill Berry joined members of the group onstage at Georgia Theatre in Athens to play "Country Feedback".